Fully local Reshetikhin-Turaev theories: Spherical structures and canonical orientations

 \subsection{Non-canonical orientations on $F$.}

-These four versions of this gauge theory can be grafted onto a theory $\cT_F$ to effect a change from the canonical orientation.
+These four versions of gauge theory can be grafted onto a theory $\cT_F$ to effect a change in orientation.
 Let $z\in Z(F)$ have order~$2$.
-Roughly, we tensor~$F$ over $\vect\oplus\vect\cdot z$ with the four gauge theories, but the detailed story depends on whether or not $z$ maps to $\mathbf{1}\in F$.
+We tensor~$F$ over $\langle \mathbf{1},z\rangle$ with the four gauge theories, but the precise operation depends on the image of~$z$ in~$F$.